-This map is provided to assist parents/guardians in the selection of a continually review the route with their child/children.
-This information is the Clark County School District for the information provided, including but City of Henderson, and no liability is assumed by the City of Henderson or zoning and transportation information, please visit http://www.ccsd.net/.
+CITY OF HENDERSON 240 Water Street Henderson, NV 89015 www.cityofhenderson.com continually review the route with their child/children.
+This information is the Clark County School District for the information provided, including but provided for information purposes only.
+Nothing herein is warrantied by the City of Henderson, and no liability is assumed by the City of Henderson or the city of Henderso